Screamadelica

-Background, music, influences and recording
+Background and recording

-When asked what were his influences for Screamadelica, singer Bobby Gillespie said that Primal Scream were like a rock'n'roll band who had quite diverse taste.
-Many genres interested them like free jazz, funk, soul, country, blues, electronic music, post-punk, ambient music and psychedelic music from the 1960s.
-When naming the post-punk bands he listened to during his formative years, he explained: "a lot of those ideas are entrenched in Primal Scream, and maybe the last great rock bands were Siouxsie and the Banshees, the Buzzcocks and Joy Division. [...]
-The ideas in the music and the lyrics for those three bands completely influenced Primal Scream".
-Screamadelica was also influenced by the Beach Boys' album Pet Sounds (1966).
-Gillespie says that after discovering the album, their songs became much softer.
-Gillespie has also cited Nico's album The Marble Index as a major influence when they were making Screamadelica, claiming he "listened to [it] all the time."
-The band were also "big fans of '70s reggae and dub.
-These 12” sounded like dub records".

 Drawing inspiration from the acid house scene, which was blossoming at the time, the band enlisted house DJs Andrew Weatherall and Terry Farley on producing duties.
 Weatherall and Gillespie bonded over "Thin Lizzy, dub-reggae, Mott The Hoople, disco music" and they were both attracted by "industrial, experimental funk".
 The band loved the fact that Weatherall was a DJ who had never been a producer at the helm in a studio before.
 Gillespie commented on: "It was just this natural talent to make this music and structure and arrange music in a way that we’d never heard before.
 So he could take our songwriting and our instrumental[s] [...]
 And the melodies and the gospel singers and the strings and the slate guitars, we played a lot of synthesisers as well. [...]".
 Weatherall selected the parts he liked and rearranged it: "he was really great at taking all this stuff and rearranging it and making it into this fantastic music".
 Acid house gave him an opportunity to work with the band.

 "Loaded" was the first track on which Weatherall took part.
 He began remixing "I'm Losing More Than I'll Ever Have", from their previous album, and the resulting track disassembled the song, adding a drum loop from an Italian bootleg mix of Edie Brickell's "What I Am" and a sample from the Peter Fonda B movie The Wild Angels.

 Although the band wrote a track also called "Screamadelica", it does not appear on the album.
 The ten-minute dance track was also produced by Weatherall and sung by Denise Johnson.
 It appears on the Dixie-Narco EP, released in 1992, and is featured in the opening credits of the now rare Screamadelica VHS video tape.